pnp/PnP-Sites-Core/Core/Documentation.md

 > ##### Return value
 >

+#### GetAzureADWebApplicationAuthenticatedContext(System.String,System.Func{System.String,System.String})
+Returns a SharePoint ClientContext using Azure Active Directory authentication.
+This requires that you have a Azure AD Web Application registered.
+The user will not be prompted for authentication, the current user's authentication context will be used by leveraging ADAL.
+> ##### Parameters
+> **siteUrl:** Site for which the ClientContext object will be instantiated

+> **accessTokenGetter:** The AccessToken getter method to use

+> ##### Return value
+>

 #### GetAzureADAppOnlyAuthenticatedContext(System.String,System.String,System.String,System.Security.Cryptography.X509Certificates.StoreName,System.Security.Cryptography.X509Certificates.StoreLocation,System.String)
 Returns a SharePoint ClientContext using Azure Active Directory App Only Authentication.
 This requires that you have a certificated created, and updated the key credentials key in the application manifest in the azure AD accordingly.
 > ##### Parameters